-The MAGG-SIS Double Degree is an exceptional educational experience that allows students access to world-class programs and faculty at both institutions.
-The double degree program allows students to combine the interdisciplinary and experiential approach to the study of Global Governance with additional academic training in applied international affairs through the Master of International Studies-International Studies Track (MIS-IST).
+The MAGG-SIS Pathways Program is an exceptional educational experience that allows students access to world-class programs and faculty at both institutions.
+The program allows students to combine the interdisciplinary and experiential approach to the study of Global Governance with additional academic training in applied international affairs through the Master of International Studies-International Studies Track (MIS-IST).
 Students will create a concentration of their choice, tailored to their professional goals in subjects such as Ethics, Peace, and Human Rights; Global Environmental Policy; International Development; International Economic Relations; and Global Governance, Politics, and Security.
 For more information, please see: https://www.american.edu/sis/mis/degree-options.cfm

 For specific questions about the MAGG program, please consult the MAGG’s Frequently Asked Questions page.

-UW students decide whether they wish to do the double degree after they have been admitted to the MAGG.
+UW students decide whether they wish to do the program after they have been admitted to the MAGG.
 The admissions requirements for the MAGG are the following:

 - Honours Degree in Political Science, Economics, History or a related field (including international, environmental or global studies undergraduate degrees) with an overall average of at least 78% in the final 20 courses.

 - Successful completion of at least one introductory course in economics at the university level before commencing the program.

 For information about admissions at SIS, please see: https://www.american.edu/sis/sisabroad/international-students.cfm

 UW students or recent UW graduates apply directly to the School of International Service.
 For more information about admissions and applications at AU, please see: https://www.american.edu/sis/sisabroad/international-students.cfm